metagenlab/diag_pipelines/docs/core_genomes.rst

 Core genome determination
 =========================

 Core genomes can be calculated by three different means.
+Core genomes definition from :ref:`ridom` and :ref:`enterobase` are already included in the Docker image, in the folder ``/home/pipeline_user/core_genomes/cgMLST``, and the references they use in ``/home/pipeline_user/references/``.

+.. _ridom:
 -----
 Ridom
 -----